 However, it is not necessary to attend special training centers to engage in early childhood development, because you can do it yourself while staying with your baby at home.
 For example, many parents simultaneously teach their baby two languages: native and foreign.

 So, we have already realized that parents are divided in their opinions about the need for early childhood development.
 Let's take a look at the arguments that parents who are "for" are making.

 - Quality time with your child.
 It's no secret that being a mother is not easy.
 Of course, it would be nice to be able to rest, relax, and enjoy motherhood while on maternity leave.
-After all, usually vacation is about rest, right?
+After all, usually vacation - it's about rest, right?
 But that's not the case here.
 A young mother, in addition to round-the-clock care for her baby, has to have time to do the laundry, clean up, and cook food.
 Still somehow need to take care of themselves, and take care of her husband.
 As a result, instead of enjoying the solid routine.
 Often, mom despite the fact that she is always with child, asbbsb absolutely no time with him just to be and play.
 Educational activities - a great opportunity to put things aside, to distract and give 100% attention to your favorite child.
 Such a pastime is sure to have a positive impact on both the child and the mother.

 - Development of communication skills in a child.
 By attending classes in a group, a young child learns to communicate with peers, as well as contact with other adults, in addition to their loved ones.
 Such communication will help the child learn to be friends and negotiate.
 This will be a big plus when he goes to kindergarten or school, where he has to communicate without his parents around.
 Usually such children adapt more quickly.